 Before stating the algorithm we need to introduce some more notation.
 Given a vector v, we will say that u is a k-completion of v, if wt(u) = k, and H(u, v) is the minimum possible Hamming distance between v and any vector of weight k.
 It is very easy to obtain a k-completion for any vector v: if wt(v) < k, then pick any k - wt(v) coordinates in v that are 0 and set them to 1; if wt(v) > k then pick any wt(v) - k coordinates that are set to 1 and set them to 0.
 The algorithm is now very simple to state: Pick arbitrarily one of the m ballots, say v_j .
 Output a k-completion of v_j , say u.

-Obviously the algorithm runs in time O(n), independent of the number of voters.
+Obviously the algorithm runs in time O(n), independent of the number of voters (recall n is the number of candidates).

-Theorem 2.
+Theorem 1.
 The above algorithm achieves an approximation ratio of 3.